-Stone fruit is the epitome of summer—we love how the juice runs out with every bite.
-The category includes all fruits that have a hardy endocarp shell on the inside that encases its seed: think peaches, plums, nectarines, apricots, and cherries.
-We’re here to share the best of the season with you, and let you in on some of the unique stone fruit varieties you’ll find on FreshDirect.
-You can try any of them in salads, on top of your desserts, or simply on their own in all of their ripe, sweet goodness!
+Stone fruit is the epitome of summer—there’s nothing like the juice that runs out with every bite.
+This produce category includes all fruits that have a pit on the inside that encases its seed: think peaches, plums, nectarines, apricots, and cherries.

 Peaches

 The sweet, full flavor of a ripe peach insists that it’s summer: everything about the eating experience—the enticing smell, the juicy flesh, even the downy fuzz—makes you understand what “peachy” really means.
-Nothing encapsulates that better than a classic yellow peach.
+Nothing encapsulates that better than a classic yellow peach—especially a Georgia peach.
 The deliciousness doesn’t stop there, however.

 White peaches are exceptionally soft and smooth, with a flavor that’s mild, delicate, and deliciously sweet.
 Donut peaches have a flattened shape with flesh that packs in extra richness.
 And for a treat that tastes exactly like a dessert, try Family Tree Farms’ heirloom peach pie variety, which has a flavor that matches its namesake.